Courses

 • Duplication of efforts: It may result in cost increases due to duplication of efforts across products.
 Providing each division with its own set of equivalent functions raises costs.

 • Misuse of power: It gives managers the authority to oversee all activities relating to a specific division.
-Over time, such a manager may develop influence and, in an attempt to establish his independence, may disregard organizational interests.
+Over time, such a manager may develop influence and, in an attempt to establish his independence, may disregard organisational interests.

-Difference between Functional Structure and Divisional Structure:
+Difference Between Functional Structure and Divisional Structure:

 Basis of Difference